BardicDefense/purple-hack/README.md

 Once a ship has left port, it will be at sea for usually a week.
 The navigator makes a roll to successfully chart a safe course for the vessel, creating a dice result that the helmsman may have to then overcome with his pilot skill.

-Navigator’s Result: 6 + 1d6 – navigator skill (1 if skilled, 2 if expert).
+Navigator’s Result: 1d6 + navigator's Navigation (Nautical) Skill Target

 Next, the referee rolls 1d6 for that leg of the journey to determine any potential hazard.
 If a hazard occurs, the helmsman must avoid the hazard by rolling equal to or over the navigator’s result on 2d6.
-He may add his piloting skill as a positive modifier (1 if skilled, 2 if expert).
+He may add (6 - his Ship Piloting Skill Target) as a positive modifier.

 | Die | Type of Hazard                                           |
 | :-: | -------------------------------------------------------- |